mdapena/Angular-Project-Structure/docs/app-directory.md

 # App Directory

 The App directory contains all domain/feature modules of the application.
-For example, in this directory, you might find the following modules: Home, Landing, About, Contact, Auth and so on.
-Lazy load techniques should be applied to these modules to ensure that Angular loads only the module needed to display the request, saving bandwidth and speeding up the entire application.
+For example, in this directory, you might find the following modules: Home, Landing, About, Contact, Auth, and so on.
+Lazy loading techniques should be applied to these modules to ensure that Angular loads only the module needed to display the request, saving bandwidth and speeding up the entire application.

 ```bash
 .